chronotext is a growing collection of software experiments exploring the relation between text, space and time

 à Guillaume Apollinaire

-This journey started as a regular pilgrimage to ubuweb:sound, shrine of sound-art and wikileaks of the avant-guarde… Ô Salvador, Charlemagne, Kurt et les autres, will I ever find the occasion to show you my devotion?
+This journey began as a regular pilgrimage to ubuweb:sound, Mecca of sound-art and wikileaks of the avant-garde… Ô Salvador, Charlemagne, Kurt et les autres, will I ever find the occasion to show you my devotion?

-And then the discovery… A double LP featuring poems of Apollinaire read in 1968 by a trio of french actors, miraculously restored from oblivion and featuring on disk 1 / face 1, no less than La chanson du mal-aimé read by Denis Manuel, with Erik Satie's Gnossiene No. 1 in the background, performed by Jacques Février.
+And then the discovery… A double LP featuring poems of Apollinaire read in 1968 by a trio of French actors, miraculously rescued from oblivion and featuring on disk 1 / side 1, no less than La chanson du mal-aimé read by Denis Manuel, with Erik Satie's Gnossiene No. 1 in the background, performed by Jacques Février.

-The mesmerized French native speaker in me immediately started to work on the sequencing of the track: by turning each of the sound-bits representing words into programmatic objects, it becomes possible to establish a dialogue between the spoken voice and the written text.
+The mesmerized native French speaker in me immediately began to work on the sequencing of the track: by transforming each of the sound-bits representing words into programmatic objects, it becomes possible to establish a dialogue between the spoken voice and the written text.

 episode 1

-One hundred years ago, Guillaume Apollinaire, the ill-loved and copywriter of the new published Alcools, his first book of verse.
-La chanson du mal-aimé is one of the perls of the collection and this work is focusing on the first strophes of the poem.
+A century ago, Guillaume Apollinaire, the ill-loved and copywriter of the new published Alcools, his first book of verse.
+La chanson du mal-aimé is one of the pearls of the collection, and this work focuses on the first strophes of the poem.

-Take a moment to read their English translation by Anne Hyde Greet, and let me quote a passage from the foreword of her book where Warren Ramsey mentions the "bold beginning in a murky London" of the Song of the ill-loved:
+Take a moment to read their English translation by Anne Hyde Greet, and let me quote a passage from the foreword thereof, wherein Warren Ramsey mentions the "bold beginning in a murky London" of the Song of the ill-loved:

 «London street urchin, fleeing Israelites, drunken woman reeling from the pub – all these are likened to Annie, as she is identified with l'amour unique and, finally, with the unattainable Absolute.
 The pursuer is at once Pharaoh, his sister-wife, and his army.
 So many analogous figures for hunter and quarry, swiftly and freely associated, bring us well along the way toward the "everything always present," the multidimensional time of modern art.»